aryarm/varCA/callers/README.md

 ## Creating a caller script
 If you'd like to add another variant caller to the pipeline, you can specify a script to execute it in the [callers dir](https://github.com/aryam7/merge_callers/tree/master/callers).
-Caller scripts must have a ".bash" file extension but can be executed using any program by providing the appropriate shebang line.
+Caller scripts will be executed with whatever program is specified in the shebang.
 The script should run the caller on a single sample.

 Each caller script is referred to in the pipeline by a unique identifier.
-Currently, the filename of the script (before the ".bash" extension) is used as the identifier.
+Currently, the filename of the script is used as the identifier.
 When writing your [config file](https://github.com/aryam7/merge_callers/blob/master/config.yaml) you must refer to callers by their identifier.

 ### Caller script inputs